 For business owners, every employee is a risk and, while controlling employee access to social media platforms can be controversial, how your employees share information should be a consideration when protecting confidentiality.

-To limit the potential data breaches, add a confidentiality agreement to all employment contracts.
+To limit the potential data breaches, add a confidentiality agreement to all employment contracts (external link).
 This must be read and signed by all new-starters, to confirm they legally agree to keep confidential information private.
 It’s important for them to understand why it’s essential to protect private data and what the procedures are for keeping information safe.